dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The purpose of `Adjust_Direction.py` is to check sequences to ensure their proper direction before performing alignments with `Align.py` or additional filtering using `Coding_Translation_Tests.py`. `Adjust_Direction.py` is designed to work for a directory of fasta files, and it will adjust sequences in all unaligned fasta files and output unaligned fasta files with all sequences in the 'correct' direction. `Adjust_Direction.py` uses **MAFFT** to perform adjustments, and the default setting uses the *--adjustdirection* implementation of mafft.
 If the optional `--accurate` flag is included, it will use the *--adjustdirectionaccurately* option, which is slower but more effective with divergent sequences.

 The standard output file from **MAFFT** is an interleaved fasta file containing aligned sequences written in lowercase.
 In this file, sequences that have been reversed are flagged by writing an `_R_` at the beginning of the record ID. `Adjust_Direction.py` takes this output file and converts it to a cleaner format.
-The alignment is stripped, sequences are re-written in uppercase, and the `_R_` is removed.
-Sequences that were reversed are recorded in a locus-specific log file, and the total counts of reversed sequences across all loci is written to a general log file.
+The alignment is stripped, sequences are re-written sequentially and in uppercase, and the `_R_` is removed.
+Sequences that were reversed are recorded in a locus-specific log file, and the total counts of reversed sequences across all loci is written to a general log file, described below.

 The resulting unaligned fasta files can be used for `Coding_Translation_Tests.py` or for `Align.py`.